Canonical bases and higher representation theory: Dual canonical bases

 Let $\{a^*_c\}$ denote the right dual basis of $\{a_c\}$, equipped with the opposite partial order.
 That is, it is the unique basis satisfying $\langle a_c,a^*_{c'}\rangle=\delta_{c,c'}$.
 In certain infinite dimensional situations, the Gram-Schmidt construction of this basis will not converge; it is enough to assume that $V$ is a sum of finite-dimensional orthogonal spaces with bases given by sets of $a_c$'s.
 This will hold for a tensor product of highest weight modules (where we break into weight spaces), but not for $U_q(\fg)$.

 Note that in this notation, a pre-canonical structure is balanced if $\psi^*(a_c)=a_c^*$.

-\begin{proposition} The {\bf (Koszul) dual pre-canonical structure} on $\bar V$ is defined by the triple $\{\overline{\langle -,-\rangle}, \psi^*, \{a_c^*\}\}$ where we endow $C$ with the opposite partial order.
+\begin{proposition} The triple $\{\overline{\langle -,-\rangle}, \psi^*, \{a_c^*\}\}$ is a pre-canonical structure on $\bar V$ if we endow $C$ with the opposite partial order.
 If the primal structure $\{\langle -,-\rangle, \psi, \{a_c\}\}$ has a canonical basis $\{b_c\}$, then the right dual basis $\{b^*_c\}$ is canonical for the dual pre-canonical structure. \end{proposition} Thus, $\{b_c^*\}$ doubly merits the title {\bf dual canonical basis}: it is both the dual basis to a canonical one, and canonical for the dual pre-canonical structure. \begin{proof} Since $\psi$ is flip-unitary, its conjugate is flip-unitary as well:

 Furthermore, the upper-triangularity of $\psi$ on the basis $\{a_c\}$ exactly translates into lower-triangularity for the transpose.
 Thus, for the reversed order, we have that $\psi^*$ is upper-triangular.